Why We Measure the Silt Content from the Sand?

 - Note the volume V2 of the settled SandSand.

 - Repeat the process a few times to get the average.

 Percentage of Silt Content Formula = (V1/V2) x 100

 V1 – Volume of the silt layer

 V2 – Volume of the sand layer

-For example, for a given sand sample, if V1 comes out to be 9 and V2 is 130, the % silt content would be 6.9 %.
+For instance, using the silt content in sand formula, for a given sand sample, if V1 comes out to be 9 and V2 is 130, the % silt content would be 6.9 % .

-The permissible value of silt content in Sand is 8%.
+The permissible silt content in sand is 8%.
 Hence the sand sample is ok and can be used for construction purposes.

 |Sr.no||Description||Sample 1||Sample 2||Sample 3|